MV10/JobFac/README.md

 ## Status

+2019-dec-25
+* overhauled namespaces and projects (and lost git history...)

 2019-dec-24
 * capture stdout and/or stderr to database
 * capture stdout and/or stderr to files with optional timestamp